mindset-dojo/mindset-dojo.github.io/_insight/2025-10-15-force-for-peace.md

 ---
 layout: post
-title: "⛩️ The Hand-Sword and the Shadow - Using Force for Peace"
+title: "The Hand-Sword and the Shadow - Using Force for Peace"
 title_mark: Force for Peace
 date: 2025-10-15
 authors: